-AC Ref: 15TACD2016
+AC Ref: 20TACD2016

-[NAME REDACTED]
+NAME REDACTED

 Appellant

 V

 REVENUE COMMISSIONERS

 Respondent

 DETERMINATION

 Introduction

-- The case involves a claim for exemption pursuant to section 195 of the Taxes Consolidation Act as amended ('TCA 1997') commonly known as 'artists' exemption'.
+- The case involves a claim for exemption pursuant to section 195 of the Taxes Consolidation Act, as amended ('TCA 1997') commonly known as 'artists' exemption'.

-- 2. The Appellant's work is a non-fiction book titled '[TITLE REDACTED]' published in 2015.
-The Appellant submitted a claim for artists' exemption on [DATE REDACTED] 2015 on the basis that the work was an original and creative work having cultural or artistic merit, for the purposes of section 195 TCA 1997.
-The Appellant's claim seeking the exemption was refused by the Respondent in [DATE REDACTED] 2016 and the Appellant duly appealed that refusal.
+- 2. The Appellant's work is a book titled '[TITLE REDACTED]' published in [DATE REDACTED].
+The claim form signed by the Appellant on [DATE REDACTED] was submitted to the Respondent for consideration on [DATE REDACTED] on the basis that the Appellant's work was an original and creative work having cultural or artistic merit for the purposes of section 195 TCA 1997.
+The Appellant's claim seeking the exemption was refused by the Respondent on [DATE REDACTED] and the Appellant duly appealed.

-- 3. The Appellant requested an adjudication without a hearing, which was acceded to in accordance with the provisions of s.949U TCA 1997.
+- 3. The Appellant has requested adjudication without a hearing, which is acceded to in accordance with the provisions of s.949U TCA 1997.